fonoster/fonoster/docs/self-hosting/deploy-with-docker.md

 ## Installation

-First, create a new directory in your preferred location and change to it.
+First, you'll need to create a new directory in your preferred location and change it.
 The root directory we will use in the guide is `fonoster.`

 ```bash
 mkdir -p fonoster/config